Positions may be filled in any of the following areas:Learn more about this agency

 - Completes administrative paper work, fire reports, interacts with public, conducts briefings, teaches fire training courses, and works with multi-agencies.

-- Frequent travel will be required during times of peak fire activity.
+50% or less - Frequent travel will be required during times of peak fire activity.

 This job is open to…All U.S. Citizens – No previous Federal Service is required.

 This job originated on www.usajobs.gov.
 For the full announcement and to apply, visit www.usajobs.gov/GetJob/ViewDetails/455076200.
 Only resumes submitted according to the instructions on the job announcement listed at www.usajobs.gov will be considered.